 At Expat CPA, we provide accounting and tax filing services for U.S. expats — including e-commerce entrepreneurs and self-employed individuals.
 We work with expats to file tax returns dealing with complex issues, from foreign-earned income to e-commerce profits.

 Leave the complicated tax and accounting issues to our tax professionals, who bring experience gleaned from the Big 4 international accounting firms.
-Learn more about the services we offer or contact us now to get a quote.
+Learn more about the e-commerce sales tax solutions and services we offer or contact us now to get a quote.